ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 #### 1. Invite collaborators to your repository

 As we've said above, the real power of Git and GitHub lies in its ability to allow groups and remote teams to collaborate easily when it's time to edit and revise your work.
+Therefore, you'll want to invite collaborators to your repository.

+To do that:

+1. Request the username of the person you want to invite as a collaborator.
+If they don't have a username, they should sign up for GitHub ([see instructions on signing up here](https://help.github.com/en/articles/signing-up-for-a-new-github-account)).
+2. On the main page of your repository on github.com, go to **Settings ->Collaborators**.
+In the search box on that page, type in the username, full name or email address of the person(s) you want to add (you'll only be able to find a GitHub user by their email address if they've listed it publicly.
+Otherwise, use their username).
+3. Select the collaborator's username from the dropdown menu.
+4. Click **Add collaborator**.
+5. The user will receive an invite by email.
+Once they accept the invitation, they'll have collaborator access to your repository.

+Keep in mind that if you're using GitHub Free, you can add unlimited collaborators on public repositories and up to three collaborators on private repositories owned by your personal account.
+You'll need to upgrade to GitHub Pro to add more than three people as collaborators.